Two smiling children in matching jackets hold a small yellow chick between their hands in a classroom-like setting.

 The House system in Pre-Prep is used for team events and for rewards in Reception, Year 1 and Year 2.
 Children remain in their Pre-Prep house until the end of Year 2.
 There are four Pre-Prep houses: Maple, Ash, Willow and Beech.
 Our inter-house competitions, such as Cross Country and Sports Day, provide the opportunity for you to come and cheer on your child as they take part in these exciting events.

-If you have any questions, or cannot access your child’s account, please contact your child’s class teacher for assistance.
+If you have any questions, or cannot access your child’s account, please contact your child’s key worker or Hannah Saunders, Head of Early Years for assistance.

 Curriculum